Jane Goodall and friend

 Restraint devices don’t cause severe distress, they say, but this is an admission that they do cause distress.
 Monkeys, being intelligent animals, no doubt realise that resistance is futile and they have no choice but to submit to their cruel fate.

-There is another word one could add to Jane Goodall’s apt description of these experiments as cruel, unnecessary, and shameful.
+There’s another word one could add to Jane Goodall’s apt description of these experiments as cruel, unnecessary, and shameful.

-That word is: repulsive.
+That word is repulsive.

 Text © Gabriel Symonds